dgcorredorr/thales-test/README.md

 The project consists of an Angular frontend application and a Spring Boot backend service.
 The Angular application is responsible for the user interface, while the Spring Boot service handles the backend logic and data storage.

+### Paradigms and Principles

+The project follows the principles of Object-Oriented Programming (OOP) and adheres to the SOLID principles.

+- Object-Oriented Programming: The codebase is organized into packages representing different layers of the application, such as `application`, `domain`, and `infrastructure`.
+These packages contain classes that encapsulate related functionality using objects, classes, and inheritance.
+- SOLID Principles: The project applies SOLID principles to enhance maintainability, testability, and extensibility.
+  - Single Responsibility Principle (SRP): Each class has a single responsibility, ensuring that it has only one reason to change.
+  - Open/Closed Principle (OCP): The code is open for extension but closed for modification, allowing new features to be added without modifying existing code.
+  - Liskov Substitution Principle (LSP): Subtypes can be substituted for their base types, ensuring that inheritance and polymorphism are used correctly.
+  - Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they do not use.
+Interfaces are tailored to specific clients to avoid unnecessary dependencies.
+  - Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules.
+Both should depend on abstractions, allowing for loose coupling and easier testing.

+### Unit Testing

+The project includes unit tests implemented using Mockito and JUnit 5.
+The tests focus on verifying the behavior and correctness of individual components, such as controller and service classes.

+The use of unit testing helps ensure that each unit of code functions as expected and facilitates the identification and resolution of issues during development.

+The tests are located in the `test` directory and follow a similar package structure as the main source code.

 ### Dependencies

 #### Angular Frontend Application (package.json)